steven-fernandez/bolt.new-plus/README.md

 - ⬜ Ability to revert code to earlier version
 - ⬜ Prompt caching
 - ⬜ Better prompt enhancing
-- ⬜ Have LLM plan the project in a MD file for better results/transparency
+- ⬜ Have LLM plan the project in a MD file for better results
 - ⬜ VSCode Integration with git-like confirmations
 - ⬜ Upload documents for knowledge - UI design templates, a code base to reference coding style, etc.
 - ⬜ Voice prompting